KelvenLim/Ngee-Ann-Polytechnic-Assignments/README.md

 This repository was last updated on 13 Jan 2023.

-This repository contains Kelven's past assignments while studying Data Science at Ngee Ann Polytechnic.
+This repository contains Kelven's past works which include:

-However, not all assignements could be retrieved as they could not be found.
-As such, some of the folders will include a combination of a report, solution file, and recorded video.

-This repository includes the modules:
-1. Data Science Fundamentals (DSF)
+1. Academic awards
-2. Database (DB)
+2. Service awards
-3. Cybersecurity Fundamentals (CSF)
-4. Design Principles (DP)
-5. Data Discovery and Visualisation (DDV)
-6. Fundamentals for IT Professionals 1 (FP1)
-7. Communication Essentials (Comms)
-8. Starting Your Own Side Hustle (SSH)
-9. Data Exploratory Analysis (DEA)
-10. Intelligent Enterprise Systems (IES)
-11. Data Wrangling (DW)
-12. Mobile App Devlopment (MAD)
-13. Fundamentals for IT Professionals 2 (FP2)
-14. Innovation Made Possible (IMP)
-15. Agile DataOps (ADO)
-16. Advanced Database (ADB)
-17. Distributed Data Pipelines (DDP)
-18. Machine Learning (ML)
-19. Fundamentals for IT Professionals 3 (FP3)
-20. World Issues: A Singapore Perspective (WISP)
+3. Assignments from Ngee Ann Polytechnic

+To view my academic awards, go to the 'academic awards' branch

+To view my service awards, go to the 'service awards' branch

-To view the modules, go to the 'modules' branch.
+To view the past assignments, go to the 'modules' branch.

 # Contact Me

 LinkedIn: https://www.linkedin.com/in/kelven-lim-637b101b6/

 Facebook: https://www.facebook.com/kelven.lim.1029